caltechads/django-wildewidgets/docs/tables.rst

     hidden
         (optional) list of model fields that are included in `fields`, but won't be displayed by default.

+    unsortable
+        (optional) list of model fields that are unsortable.

+    unsearchable
+        (optional) list of model fields that are unsearchable.

     verbose_names
         (optional) dictionary of verbose names with `field` as the key.
 By default, the model field's verbose name will be used.